From Basics to Insights: What is Sensex and Why Should You Care?

 1. GDP Growth Rate:

 The Sensex is highly sensitive to the country’s GDP growth rate.
 A higher growth rate is usually indicative of a healthy economy and encourages investor confidence, which results in an upward trend for Sensex.
-Conversely, a lower GDP growth rate can have a negative impact on the stock market.
+Conversely, a lower GDP growth rate can hurt the stock market.

 2. Inflation Rate: